dart-lang/site-www/src/tools/pub/custom-package-repositories.md

 ### Using multiple package repositories

-It is possible to fetch different dependencies from different package repositories, as the _hosted-url_ is specified for each dependency.
-As illustrated below.
+It is also possible to fetch different dependencies from different package repositories, as the _hosted-url_ can be specified for each dependency:

 ```yaml
 dependencies: